lief-project/LIEF/doc/sphinx/extended/intro.rst

   $ export LIEF_RUST_PRECOMPILED=$(pwd)/LIEF-extended-rust-0.16.0.2378-Linux-x86_64

-Then, you can enjoy all extended features in Rust:
+You can then use all the extended features in Rust:

 .. code-block:: console